Last Updated on December 5, 2021

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-In 1920s Montana, Benedict Cumberbatch (Parade’s End, The Imitation Game) stars as the graceful and brilliant, but also cruel, Phil.
-His brother George (not yet cast) is stolid, fastidious and gentle.
+In 1920s Montana, Benedict Cumberbatch (Parade’s End, The Imitation Game) stars as the graceful and brilliant, but also cruel, Phil Burbank.
+His brother George (Jesse Plemons, Jungle Cruise) is stolid, fastidious and gentle.
 Together they run the biggest ranch in their valley, far away from the rapidly modernizing 20th century.

-When George secretly marries local widow Rose (Elisabeth Moss, The Handmaid’s Tale), and brings her to live at the ranch, Phil wages a relentless war to destroy her by using her son Peter as a pawn.
+When George secretly marries local widow Rose (Kirsten Dunst, Marie Antoinette), and brings her to live at the ranch, Phil wages a relentless war to destroy her by using her son Peter (Kodi Smit-McPhee, Gallipoli) as a pawn.

 Jane Campion directs the feature film, based on Thomas Savage’s 1967 novel of the same name.
 The director’s previous period drama credits include Bright Star, The Portrait of a Lady, An Angel at My Table, and The Piano, which won her the 1994 Best Original Screenplay Oscar.

-This is the first time Campion, whose films often focus on women who are societal outsiders, will work with a make lead.
-Campion also adapted the script for the upcoming movie, which is billed as “a chilling story of desire, control, and revenge with a sting in the tail that lingers long after it reaches its electrifying conclusion.”
+This is the first time Campion, whose films often focus on women who are societal outsiders, has worked with a make lead.
+Campion also adapted the script for the movie, which is billed as “a chilling story of desire, control, and revenge with a sting in the tail that lingers long after it reaches its electrifying conclusion.”

 In her statement, Campion said “‘The Power of the Dog’ is a sublime novel that deserves a life on the big screen.
 I couldn’t stop thinking about the story, it really haunted me.
 The themes of masculinity, nostalgia and betrayal are an intoxicating mix.
 It’s also rare to find a story where the themes, the plot and the characters build tension as they reveal each other and even the end is satisfying and unexpected.”

-The period drama, a “gripping psychological drama that explores the masculinity of the American West in a fresh way,” enters pre-production at the end of 2019.
+The period drama, a “gripping psychological drama that explores the masculinity of the American West in a fresh way,” lands on Netflix and in select theaters December 1, 2021.